lpan/lpan.github.io/about.md

 To the end my internship, I worked with the platform team to release Universe's public GraphQL API.
 I implemented a few resolvers as well as improving the documentation (field descriptions).
-As a highlight, I released Universe's first single page application that consumes the new GraphQL endpoint to production.
+I released Universe's first single page application that consumes the new GraphQL endpoint to production.

 ## [Plotly](https://plot.ly)
 I worked at Plotly as a front-end developer intern from `May 2016` to `August